Apply to SCC

 Membership Requirements

-To maintain active status, members must fulfill the requirements below.
+To maintain active status, New Members must fulfill the requirements below:

-• Attend Internal General Assembly + Committee Meetings (every other Thursday)
+- Attend Internal General Assemblies & Committee Meetings (every other Thursday 6-7 PM)

-• Attend Member Development Workshops (every other Tuesday)
+- Attend Member Development Workshops (every other Thursday (not on IGA week) 6-7 PM)

 Senate Recruitment Timeline